gturco/find_cns/README.rst

 Output files
 ::::::::::::

- + Query and subject CNS position
- + Missing Exons from ORGA ORGB blast
- + CNS blast to  RNA file
- + CNS blast to proteins file
+ + CNSlist (contains start,stop,chr,sequences and 5 prime 3 prime information for gene)
+ + Genelist  (one for each ORG, contains the gene start,stop,local dupinfo,orthos,number of CNSs)
+ + new genes are named ORG_chr_start_stop in the Genelist
- + CNS assigned to nearest Ortholog
+ + CNS with hits to rna or protein are also renamed in the Genelist